xakz/checkgen/README.md

  hacked using `#main-pre` but reordering test cases break user code.

 Originally, test naming enforces C identifier.
-With *checkgen* any string can be used to name your test.
+With *checkgen* any string can be used as name for your test.

 Thanks
 ------